 Compatibility

-PowerShell remoting into Linux systems only works when using PowerShell 6 (Core) and higher on your client.
-There’s no support for PowerShell 5.
+PowerShell remoting into Linux systems only works when your client uses PowerShell 6 (Core) and higher (7 is recommended).
+There is no support for PowerShell 5.

 Preparing the Linux server

-I used a VMware Workstation Ubuntu 22.04 installation from Linux VM Images (Link) for this blog post.
+For this blog post, I used a VMware Workstation Ubuntu 22.04 installation from Linux VM Images (Link).
 It will also work on other Linux distributions.
-Still, they could have other package managers (Yum instead of Apt, for example).
-To enable it for PowerShell remoting, you can follow these steps: (I Used this Microsoft Link, you can find more details about other Linux distributions there, too, on the left side.)
+(Check here for supported Ubuntu versions; 24.10 is not yet supported) However, they could have different package managers (Yum instead of Apt, for example).
+To enable it for PowerShell remoting, you can follow the steps below.

 Installing PowerShell

-- Check if PowerShell is already installed by using “sudo apt list powershell” if it’s not installed, you can install it running the command lines below:
+- Check if PowerShell is installed using “sudo apt list powershell“.
+If it’s not installed, you can install it by running the command lines below:

 Enable PowerShell Remoting